digidotcom/xbee-java/README.md

 The main features of the library include:

 * Support for ZigBee, 802.15.4, DigiMesh, Point-to-Multipoint, Wi-Fi,
-Cellular, Cellular NB-IoT and Thread XBee devices.
+Cellular and Thread XBee devices.
 * Support for API and API escaped operating modes.
 * Support for Android.
 * Management of local (attached to the PC) and remote XBee device objects.